 When Israelis will be able to choose the individual who will be their voice in the Knesset, they will examine what that person stands for, what laws he or she wants to implement for example, and they will vote for the person who will, in their opinion, promote change for the better — if they take the time to examine the candidates, in part by attending election meetings and raising difficult questions.
 Each region will examine its own particular candidates and it will no longer be the charisma of the party leader who sways the vote.
 I would gladly vote for a Haredi candidate, for example, if that individual seems, more than others (regardless of party), to be someone who will be accessible to me after the elections and responsive to the needs of the people in my region.
 Ditto an Arab candidate or a left-wing candidate.

 A Step in the Right Direction

 Before the last election, the threshold proportion of the votes, below which a party does not enter the Knesset at all, was raised.
 This resulted in consolidation of parties that held little hope of exceeding the threshold on their own.
-Out of this reform, the United Arab List was born.
+Out of this reform, the United List was born.
 The parties comprising this list won 16 seats as a unit, a spectacular accomplishment.
 This is a step in the right direction in general, while it may prove disasterous for Israel in this particular case.